tilfin/kinesis-stream-lambda/README.md

 * Easily reads a Lambda event of Kinesis Stream as a stream handling the chunk as Buffer
 * Supports KPL aggregation (set opts.isAgg true)
-* Provides KSL.parseJSON transform to handle items expanded array data in one record (set opts.expandArray true)
+* Provides KSL.parseJSON transform to handle items expanded array data in one record (set opts.flatArray true)
 * Node.js 6.10 or Later

 ## How to install